-Since Abram is also human just like us, when he faces starvation during a famine in the land, he doesn't consult the Lord but goes down into Egypt to sojourn there; for the famine was grievous in the land (Gen. 12:10).
+Since Abram is also human just like us, when he faces starvation during a famine in the land, he doesn't consult the Lord but goes down to Egypt to live there for a while because the famine was severe (Gen. 12:10).
 Because his well-being and life seem in jeopardy, Abram panics.
 Now God's scorched Promised Land doesn't look nearly as good as the fertile banks of the Nile River; so without asking God, Abram goes to Egypt.